-Currency exchange offices were highlighted as a particularly vulnerable to illicit money transfers by the latest MONEYVAL report.
-In an attempt to address this, the Bank of Albania strengthened its focus on currency exchange offices and controls were extended since 2018.
+Currency exchange offices are used extensively in Albania for illicit money transfers, with 58 new offices registered in 2018 alone.
 Experts argue that the noticeable appreciation of the Albanian lek since 2016, which cannot be explained by movements in the formal economy, is the result of channelling illicit money into the country.

 The Albanian gambling industry was also at particular risk for money laundering.
 To counter this, the government banned all forms of gambling in 2019.
-Money continues to be laundered through real estate, an industry which continues to be largely cash based and which commonly uses the barter system as form of payment.
-Also pre-payments are used as initial sources of funding.
-In fact, the wide-spread use of illicit money in the industry has already affected real estate prices, especially in Tirana where the average price of residential apartments reached just above 1000€/m at the end of 2019.
+However, the opposition party claims that illicit money has since been diverted into the construction and real estate sector, which has long been associated with money laundering.
+The industry continues to be largely cashbased, commonly using the barter system as form of payment and using pre-payments as initial sources of funding.
+In fact, the wide-spread use of illicit money in the industry has already affected real estate prices, especially in Tirana where the average price of residential apartments reached just above 1000€/m2 at the end of 2019.
 In addition, experts point out that of 141 companies which received permits to construct buildings of six floors (and higher) between 2017 and 2019, 59% do not show the financial capacities to complete them.